Jersey City Dog Bite Lawyer

 Most dog bite injury claims are filed through the pet owner’s property or homeowners insurance provider.
 This is because pets are lawfully viewed as property.
 After you file a dog bite injury claim with a dog owner’s insurance provider in New Jersey, you may face one or more legal defenses that could bar you from financial recovery.

 For example, a pet owner may allege that you were trespassing on private property when the attack occurred.
 For your claim to be valid, you must be able to prove that you were on public property or legally on private property.
 The pet owner may also try to assert that you instigated the attack, such as by pestering or harassing the dog.
-A dog bite injury attorney in Jersey City can help you counter these defenses to protect your right to recover.
+A personal injury injury attorney and their law firm can help you counter these defenses to protect your right to recover from your dog bites.

-In addition, a lawyer can help you collect evidence against the pet owner, if necessary.
-Although for the most part, you do not need to prove negligence, if you base your claim on this legal theory, your lawyer can help you establish that the pet owner let his or her dog run at large or was negligent in another way that contributed to the attack.
+In addition, a dog bite lawyer can help you collect evidence against the pet owner, if necessary.
+Although for the most part, you do not need to prove negligence, if you base your claim on this legal theory, the lawyer and law firm can help you establish that the pet owner let his or her dog run at large or was negligent in another way that contributed to the attack.

 Incidents involving known dangerous dogs are handled differently on a legal level than standard dog bite injury claims.
 In New Jersey, a dangerous dog is one that has received this classification from an animal control office due to a previous unprovoked attack against a person or animal.